nationalarchives/tdr-dev-documentation/load-testing/initial-load-testing.md

 * Add more logging to the lambdas and fix the multiline formatting so stack traces are printed correctly.
 * Change the graphql query used by the frontend to return less information.
 * Change the export task to use multipart uploads.
+* Throttle the lambdas by setting the [reserved concurrency](https://docs.aws.amazon.com/lambda/latest/dg/configuration-concurrency.html) on the lambdas.

 ### Medium effort fixes
-* Change the timeouts mentioned above.
-Changing the timeouts won't be difficult but testing to see what they should be will take time.
+* Pagination in the queries in the front end.
+Instead of trying to add 10000 files at once or sending 100s of metadata updates in one go, we could send smaller batches which should reduce the load on the API.
 * Set up auto scaling on the API ECS service.
 Again, setting it in terraform won't be difficult but tweaking the settings so they're useful will take time.

 ### Longer term fixes
+* Change the timeouts mentioned above.
+Changing the timeouts won't be difficult but testing to see what they should be will take time.
 * Lambda profiling to determine the best number of input messages, the best amount of memory and the timeouts will help with the backend check processing speed but this will take a lot of time testing to see what they are and may end up not providing much improvement.
 * Try to aggregate the API update process to prevent too many queries being sent to the API.
 This may need a restructuring of how the backend processes work so this won't be easy.